Philadelphia Boating Accident Lawyers

 Catastrophic injuries or death in or around the water can occur due to several different reasons.
-Many times, boating accidents resulting catastrophic injuries and deaths are caused by inexperienced, unlicensed, intoxicated, or impaired vessel operators.
+Many times, boating accidents resulting in catastrophic injuries and deaths are caused by inexperienced, unlicensed, intoxicated, or impaired vessel operators.
 Alcohol, certain medications, or recreational drugs can cause slower reflexes, bad or impaired judgment, erratic driving, and other issues.
 Bad weather, poor visibility, or operating a boat where it should not be can also cause boating accidents.
 Our experience with these accidents helps our Philadelphia boating accident lawyers understand what caused your injuries and who is responsible.

-Any type of maritime, water related accident, or boating accident can cause:
+Any type of maritime, water-related accident, or boating accident can cause: